itsee-birmingham/standalone_collation_editor/docs/services_file/optional-variables.md

 ## ```exporterSettings```

-**This variable can be overwritten in individual project settings**
+**This variable can be overridden in individual project settings**

 **There is a default provided in the core exporter factory code**

 The exporter settings are used to control the export of data from the approved collation screen when the 'Get Apparatus' button is present.
 If the function is not required then the button can be hidden by setting the ```showGetApparatusButton``` variable to false.
 This export is simply intended to be a check point for editors and should be set to provide the best export format for this task.
-The project summary page or a similar page in the overall platform should also provide options to export much larger units of text and more options can be provided to users in these export functions.
+The project summary page or a similar page in the overall platform should provide options to export much larger units of text and more options can be provided to users in these export functions.

 If this variable is used then the following keys must be provided.